jamesSampica/ReadRandom/README.md

     using Wetware.ReadRandom;

-    //Read a random seed value from the CPU uint seed = Cpu.ReadRandomSeed();
+    // Read a random seed value from the CPU uint seed = Cpu.ReadRandomSeed();

-    //Read a random value from the CPU uint random = Cpu.ReadRandom();
+    // Read a random value from the CPU uint random = Cpu.ReadRandom();

 # Limitations